bedops/bedops/docs/content/revision-history.rst

   * The :code:`--min-element` and :code:`--max-element` operations in :ref:`bedmap <bedmap>` now process elements in unambiguous order.
 Former behavior is moved to the operations :code:`--min-element-rand` and :code:`--max-element-rand`, respectively.

+  * Fixed issue with use of `--echo-overlap-size` with `--multidelim` (cf. `Issue 165 <https://github.com/bedops/bedops/issues/165>`_.
+Shane Neph posted the fix.
+Thanks to Jeff Vierstra for the bug report!

 * :ref:`bedops <bedops>`

   * Fixed issue with :code:`--chop` where complement operation could potentially be included.
 Shane Neph posted the fix.

   * The :code:`bedops --everything` or :code:`bedops -u` (union) operation now writes elements to standard output in unambiguous sort order.
+If any data are contained in fourth or subsequent fields, a lexicographical sort on that data is applied for resolving order of interval matches.

 * :ref:`sort-bed <sort-bed>`